 Turquoise vs Blue Howlite Stone

 It’s extremely rare to find a real Turquoise that has a perfect and even distribution of color.
 The old ones that originally come from Persia may have even color but this could cost you thousands of dollars.
-So if you find stones that have perfect uniform color, then there’s a good chance that it’s dyed.
+So if you find stones that have a perfect uniform color, then there’s a good chance that it’s dyed.

 View this post on Instagram